-- to some schools as a physical education course.)
+- HPR 2213 FIRST AID--Instruction and practice in methods prescribed in the American Red Cross standard and advanced courses.
+(Does not transfer to some schools as a physical education course.)
 Three hours; 3 credits. - HPR 2323 RECREATIONAL LEADERSHIP--Planning and leadership techniques for conducting community recreation centers, playgrounds, parks and school recreation programs.
-Three hours; 3 credits. - HPR 2413 INDIVIDUAL & TEAM SPORTS OFFICIATING-Rules, interpretations, officiating techniques, and tournament organizations for individual and team sports for men and women.
+Three hours; 3 credits. - HPR 2413 INDIVIDUAL & TEAM SPORTS OFFICIATING--Rules, interpretations, officiating techniques, and tournament organizations for individual and team sports for men and women.
 Open primarily to physical education majors.
 Three hours; 3 credits. - HPR 2423 FOOTBALL THEORY--Theoretical study of football from an offensive and defensive standpoint including the fundamental of blocking, passing, tackling, charging, punting, generalship, rules and team play.
-Three hours: 3 credits.
+Three hours; 3 credits. - HISTORY HIS 1113 WESTERN CIVILIZATION--A general study of European history from ancient times to 1600 A.D.
+Three hours; 3 credits. - HIS 1123 WESTERN CIVILIZATION--A general study of European civilization since 1660 A.D.
+Three hours; 3 credits. - HIS 1613 SURVEY OF AFRO-AMERICAN HISTORY--This is a survey of Afro-American history from the study of one or more African civilizations to the present day.
+Attention will be given to the activities of others minority groups.
+Three hours; 3 credits.